 For such reasons it is important to consider bats when planning to use artificial lighting and possible mitigation measures within a development.

 The need for lighting should be questioned, as well as its placement, the type of lighting and the length of time it will be used for.
 Lighting is commonly used to help prevent crime.
 However, studies on Gravesend and other locations have shown that whilst a lack of light may increase vehicle break ins, no light significantly reduced house break ins.
 This indicates that lighting may not provide effective prevention.
 A very simple method of altering lighting for bats on future and current developments would be to switch off lighting where possible at around 10-11pm, being selective about where lighting is placed.

 The colour of lighting may also have an effect.
 Philips Lighting, now known as Signify, have been running tests for six years and have found that lights using red tones have fewer impacts on bats and have successfully provided a new development in Holland with lighting in this way.
 Due to red light connotations this does require residents to fully understand the reasons behind this colour of lighting for it to be popular!

 Baseline light surveys, good lighting plans and modelling schemes in the vertical plane are fundamental to assessing the impacts of a development on bats.
 The Bat Conservation Trust provide some useful guidance about bats and lighting on their website, as well as information for those planning work that might affect bats.
-If you need an ecological consultant, Bakerwell may be able to help.
-E-mail us at email@example.com.
+If you need an ecological consultant e-mail us at firstname.lastname@example.org.